Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Lightsail

 **Explanation:**
 S3 is incorrect.
-S3 pricing calculator options are relatively simple and do not offer the same advanced compute-level configurations.
+S3 pricing calculator answers are relatively simple and do not offer the same advanced compute-level configurations.
 Elastic Beanstalk is incorrect.
 Elastic Beanstalk abstracts the infrastructure and does not require extensive parameter estimation in the calculator.
 EC2 is correct.
-EC2 has both simple quick estimates and advanced options for configuring instance type, storage, networking, and pricing details.
+EC2 has both simple quick estimates and advanced answers for configuring instance type, storage, networking, and pricing details.
 Lightsail is incorrect.
-Lightsail has simpler fixed-pricing bundles; the calculator has limited advanced options.
+Lightsail has simpler fixed-pricing bundles; the calculator has limited advanced answers.

 ---